santoni1981/PassGen/README.md

 # PassGen
-PassGen is a library developed by Marco Santoni with the purpose to generate safe random passwords.
+PassGen is a simple library developed by Marco Santoni under MIT license with the purpose to generate safe random passwords.